Queue calls

-For this demonstration we'll be using two Twilio phone numbers, so if you'd like to try the code out live, you'll need to buy two phone numbers.
-For more help getting setup with Voice be sure to read our Getting Started guide.
+This guide uses two Twilio phone numbers.
+If you'd like to try the code out live, you need to buy two phone numbers.
+For more help getting setup with Voice, see Programmable Voice quickstart.

 When our first number is called, Twilio will make a request to our server to place the caller in the Queue.